codemasonhq/mason-cli/README.md

 }
 ```

-#### Services vs Instances
-In the Mason JSON for your craft kit, you may set the `type` as `service` or `instance`.

-An `instance` is your main process: it runs your application (generally an `instance` is a language).
-It is used as the base image to build `FROM` in your Dockerfile.
-Currently the craft command only supports one `instance` per kit.

-And a `service` is typically something your app utilises like MySQL, Redis or Postgres etc.

 ## Additional Documentation
-Additional documentation for the Mason CLI can be found on the [Codemason website](http://mason.ci/docs/mason-cli).
+Additional documentation for the Mason CLI can be found on the [Codemason website](https://codemason.io/docs/mason-cli).

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.